linode/docs/docs/databases/hadoop/install-and-configure-hadoop-cluster.md

         start-yarn.sh

-2. Check that everything is running with `jps` command.
-You should see in addition to previous HDFS daemon, a **ResourceManager** on node-master, and a **NodeManager** on node1 and node2.
+2. Check that everything is running with the `jps` command.
+In addition to the previous HDFS daemon,you should see a **ResourceManager** on node-master, and a **NodeManager** on node1 and node2.

 3. To stop YARN, run the following command on node-master: